Last update: April 11, 2020.

 ” …] Since the symptoms, at least initially, are those of a common cold, it is very difficult and ineffective to isolate a mother with cold symptoms from her nursing baby in a timely manner.
 Considering the benefits of breastfeeding and the negligible role of breast milk in the transmission of other respiratory viruses, the mother can continue to breastfeed.”

 BREASTFEEDING SPANISH ASSOCIATION (AELAMA) (Spanish version):

-If you are feeding with formula or expressed milk, sterilise the equipment carefully before each use.
-You should not share bottles or a breast pump with someone else.”
+If you or a family member are feeding with formula or expressed milk, you should sterilise the equipment carefully before each use.
+You should not share bottles or a breast pump with someone else.